 An example of temporal data could be medical costs per county for 1990, 1991, 1992, and so on.
 In this case, each column contains a value of the medical costs for that county and the given year.
 To visualize this data in ArcGIS Pro, the table needs to be reformatted .

-Use the Transpose Fields geoprocessing tool to shift the date entered in multiple fields or columns into multiple rows in a table or feature class.
+Use the Transpose Fields geoprocessing tool to convert the data by shifting the dates in multiple fields into multiple rows in a table or feature class.

 The tables below are an example of original data that has been converted to transposed data.